digital-blueprint/handbook/docs/relay/naming.md

 **Vendor**

-The organization that created the package, one ore more words.
+The organization that created the package, one or more words.

 Example: `dbp`, `uni-graz`, `mffs`